Get in touch

 Our new underground cables will replace some existing overhead lines.
 This cable work is considered permitted development, which means they are not part of this planning application.
 Download our design of the substation to see what we are proposing.

 Our planning application is available on the East Hampshire District Council Planning Portal.
 If granted, it would allow the underground cables to be connected, from new and existing overhead powerlines to a new electricity substation along three separate routes.
-A planning decision is expected in February 2025; with the project completing by October 2028 at the earliest.
+A planning decision is expected later this year; with the project completing by October 2028 at the earliest.

 Read our FAQs below for details on the cable routes.